Frenz86/zeroshotTextLLM/README.md

 ## Results and Interpretations - Accuracy, Precision, Recall, and F1 Score

 We have conducted tests using a 500-sample dataset to evaluate the performance of each model.
-Below is a summary of our findings presented through various metrics